All Episodes

 If you're around somebody for a long period of time, it may travel all the way across the room.

-But the bottom line is we need to have good therapeutics, and we do, and yet I've never heard Fauci tell people probably the most important thing your listeners need to hear.
+But the bottom line is we need to have good therapeutics, and we do.

-If you are over fifty-five or overweight, and you get sick and you're getting sicker, you need to talk to your doctor.
+And yet I've never heard Fauci tell people probably the most important thing your listeners need to hear, if you are over 55 or overweight and you get sick and you're getting sicker, you need to talk to your doctor.

-And particularly in the first five days, the treatments have like eighty, ninety percent success of keeping you out of the hospital.
+And particularly in the first five days, the treatments have like 80, 90% success of keeping you out of the hospital.

-If you wait till day two, I tell people it'll work very well.
+If you wait till day five, I tell people.

 I wouldn't even wait till day five.